microsoft/app-camp/docs/new-adventure/06-run-in-outlook.md

 ### Step 2: Use the Search message extensions in Outlook

-Position your cursor on the body of the email 1️⃣ and click the apps button 2️⃣ to view the message extensions.
+1️⃣ Position your cursor on the body of the email

+2️⃣ Click the apps button to view the message extensions

 ![Caption](../assets/new-adventure/Lab06-003-Outlook3.png)